status-im/help.status.im/docs/en/status-communities/channels-your-quick-start-guide.md

 In [Status Communities][how-to-use-communities-your-quick-start-guide], you have access to dedicated spaces called channels.
 Channels bring the right people and information together for any project or topic.
 A channel conversation focuses on specific topics, and you can [join](./join-a-channel.md) and [leave](./leave-a-channel.md) the conversation anytime.

-As a community administrator, you can use channels to break down a large community into smaller, more focused sub-groups.
+As a community owner, you can use channels to break down a large community into smaller, more focused sub-groups.
+With Status, you can [configure channel permissions][configure-channel-permissions] based on token ownership.
+For example, you can make a public channel private or read-only by only allowing holders of specific tokens to join or post.

+!!! tip
     To add channels to your community, check out [Create a channel][create-a-channel].

 <!--
 [image](image)